jason89521/react-typist-component/README.md

 **Default**: `false`

 If this value is `true`, the result will be displayed immediately without typing animation.
+It can be useful if you don't want the typing effect anymore.

 #### `restartKey`

-`Typist` will restart the typing animation whenerver `restartKey` changes.
+`Typist` will restart the typing animation whenever `restartKey` changes.

 ### `Typist.Backspace`